ArberTu474/Visit-Dibra-website/src/data/gallery/index.md

     {
       url: '/gallery/trails.avif',
       alt: 'nature image',
-      description: 'Hikers on the trail in Diber',
+      description: 'On the trails in Diber',
     },
   ]
 col2: